dyodji/RealityCheck/README.md

 ## Final Words

-We're committed to the ongoing development of FurRealBot and its quest for truth in the social media landscape.
+We're committed to the ongoing development of RealityCheck and its mission for more truth in the social media landscape.
 Thank you for your interest and support!
+If you know how to run a goFundMe or patreon to pay for hosting and API access, reach out please :)